StefanLeng/gurps-gridless/README.md

 3. Support for non square tokens and all token sizes with proper Gurps movement (centered on the head of the creature with the body following).
 See below how to set up the token.

-The module can also be used to get this movement on hex grids, but it will only work properly on "Hexagonal Columns - even".

 With version 0.6 for Foundry 12 I had to remove the following features

 1. _Shift the center of rotation_.
 With Foundry 12 the center of rotation can nativly shifted with the Anchor X and Y settings on the appearace tab.